 The nice animated effects continue on the about page where her work moves past in the background.

 20. David Eperozzi

 David Eperozzzi uses huge text to draw users into his portfolio.
 (This is a trending design technique as well.)
 The interesting thing here is that you have to click through to see projects.
 No work is featured “out front.”

 The site is done well enough that most users will be enticed to do so.

 21. Mathieu Levesque

 Mathieu Levesque’s photography portfolio has a nice, clean design that could be applied to other types of portfolios as well.
 Each image has room to read well with blocks of varying sizes.
 The minimal background and elements bring it all together so the eye knows where to go.

-Raoul Gaillard uses gradients, geo shapes and animation to draw you into his portfolio.
-The combination of trendy design elements let you know the content in the portfolio is fresh.
+Raoul Gaillard uses gradients, geo shapes, and animation to draw you into his portfolio.
+The combination of trendy design elements lets you know the content in the portfolio is fresh.

 That can be a key element in portfolio design.
 You don’t want a portfolio to look dated or stale.

 Marcus Eriksson uses clean lines, an interesting grid, and a minimal style to show off his projects.
 The coolest part of this website might be the directional cues of the images throughout.
 They keep carrying you through the design with excellent placements.